Do Go On - 396 - Rosemary Brown: A Musical Seance

 As Martin wrote, she described the various composers in often humorous detail.

-Beethoven, she said, was no longer deaf and had lost that crabby look,
+Beethoven, she said, was no longer deaf and had lost that crabby look in her words.

 It makes piano easier.